adas9542/AGTBlockchain/README.md

 Precautions

-1) make sure metamask runs on port 7545 NOT  on ropsten
+1)make sure metamask runs on port 7545 NOT  on ropsten

 2)retrieve the mnemonic from ganache and use it on metamask when creating a new account